guardian/daylight-savings-hex-map-australia/docs/dark-mode-in-apps.md

 ## Where the white background is set

-The apps-rendering platform CSS reaches into the iFrame that hosts the interactive and sets the `background-color` of the `body` to white.
+The Apps-Rendering platform CSS reaches into the iframe that hosts the interactive and sets the `background-color` of the `body` to white.
 [Code here](https://github.com/guardian/apps-rendering/blob/2436d412831ff14a0709b1813fd0421c95eb3663/src/components/atoms/interactiveAtom.tsx#L37).

-You can view this in action by opening a published page in the apps-rendering view: Guardian article > Teleporter > apps-rendering.
+You can view this in action by opening a published page in the apps-rendering view:

+**Guardian article > Teleporter > apps-rendering**

 Inspect the body element of the iframe that hosts your interactive.

 The background-color attribute is set behind a dark-mode media query so you will only see this in Inspector if you have set your browser or Macbook to dark mode.
-To do this on your Mac go to System Preferences > General > Appearance > Dark.
+To do this on your Mac go to **System Preferences > General > Appearance > Dark**.
 The apps-rendering page should now be in dark-mode and you should be able to see that all atoms have a white background.

 ## Overriding the white background and adding dark-mode styles

-Your interactives CSS needs to set the `background-color` of the `body` more forcibly.
+Your interactives CSS needs to set the `background-color` of the `body` more forcibly than the Apps-Rendering CSS.
 You will need to use something like:

 ```
 @media (prefers-color-scheme: dark) {